 What about Dropbox?

 No discussion of cloud storage solutions would be complete without discussing the company that popularized consumer cloud syncing: Dropbox.
 Unfortunately, it’s hard to recommend for most users.
 A free account nets you a paltry 2GB, and it doesn’t include some of the service’s niftier features like Smart Sync.
-The cheapest plan it offers is $11.99 per month for 2TB (still missing a few features) or $19.99 per month for 3TB with all the service’s features.
+The cheapest plan it offers is $11.99 per month for 2TB (still missing a few features) or $19.99 per month for a family plan with a shared 2TB and all the service’s features.
 Dropbox does a great job of syncing folders on computers and mobile devices, but that’s just not enough anymore—its competitors do a great job of that, too.
 Creating and editing documents is done through Dropbox’s all-in-one Paper app, which is just okay.

 Dropbox will back up your photos and videos if you want, but the photo management experience is lackluster.
-Dropbox was the go-to cloud storage and sync service eight years ago, but has since been surpassed by more robust, flexible, and affordable offerings from its competitors.
+While Dropbox was the go-to cloud storage and sync service ten years ago, it has since been surpassed by more robust, flexible, and affordable offerings from its competitors.

 Note: When you purchase something after clicking links in our articles, we may earn a small commission.
 Read ouraffiliate link policyfor more details.